 Where can I buy Coconut Aminos?

-Trader Joe’s also has their own brand.
-I use theirs in a pinch because it has added sugar, but it’s very little and still a healthy choice!
+Trader Joe’s also has their own brand of this delicious product too.
+I use the Trader Joe version in a pinch because it has added sugar, but it’s very little and still a healthy choice!

 What are some Recipes that use Coconut Aminos?

-If you’re looking for some delicious ways to use Coconut Aminos, I’ve got you covered with some of the most popular recipes from my archives!
+If you’re looking for some delicious ways to use Coconut Aminos as a healthier alternative, I’ve got you covered with some of the most popular recipes from my archives!

 Instant Pot Chicken and Broccoli (21 Day Fix)